-3.6 Can Alternative Investment Funds be marketed to retail investors?
+3.6 Can Alternative Investment Funds be marketed to retail investors (including any specific treatment for high-net-worth individuals or semi-professional or similar categories)?

 Yes.
 However, AIFs passported under the AIFMD can only be marketed in Portugal to professional investors.